Cardiff University School of Medicine: Undergraduate courses

 A wide range of post-graduate taught (PGT) schemes is also offered.
 The school is the largest provider of medically related PGT courses in the UK.
 These include both conventional and distance learning courses.
-Many courses are aimed specifically at qualified doctors and health care professionals, such as the Diploma in Practical Dermatology and the MSc in Psychiatry.
+Many courses are aimed specifically at qualified doctors and health care professionals, such as the Diploma in Practical Dermatology and the MSc in psychiatry.

-Research institutes
+Institutes

 Across the school, five institutes lead research that covers a spectrum from basic laboratory science to bedside practice.
 These are the Institute of Psychological Medicine and Clinical Neurosciences, the Institute of Infection & Immunity, the Institute of Primary Care & Public Health, the Institute of Cancer & Genetics, and the Institute of Molecular & Experimental Medicine.

 Alongside these research Institutes, core functions of the school are provided by the Institute of Medical Education and the Institute of Translation, Innovation, Methodology & Engagement (TIME).

 Research facilities have recently been enhanced with the £11m Henry Wellcome Building for Biomedical Research in Wales.
 The building includes 4500 square metres of laboratories and equipment for research into Infection & Immunity, Cancer Biology and Psychiatric Genetics, adjacent to a purpose-built Clinical Research Facility.
 The Henry Wellcome Building is the largest development of its kind ever undertaken in Wales.

 Notable recent successes include the establishment of a Medical Research Council-funded translational research collaboration with Bristol University (called SARTRE), and the award of an MRC Centre in Neuropsychiatric Genetics and Genomics– the first MRC Centre in Wales and the first aimed specifically at harnessing the genetics revolution for research in mental disorders.

 The school also houses the Institute of Medical Genetics, winner of a 2007 Queen's Anniversary Prize.